 The Four Strands of Speaking and Listening: Speaking; Listening; Group Discussion and Interaction, and Drama permeate the whole curriculum.
 Interactive teaching strategies are used to engage all pupils in order to raise reading and writing standards.
-Children are encouraged to develop effective communication skills in readiness for later life and are taught bespoke speaking and listening lessons, as well as having opportunities to develop speaking and listening skills across the curriculum.
-We have developed an Oracy Progression document in order to facilitate this.
+Children are encouraged to develop effective communication skills in readiness for later life.